nilarte/ml-zoomcamp-midterm-project-2024/README.md

 Also converted to python script [train.py](./train.py) Running this script will save model in current directory as [rf.bin](./rf.bin)

-## 4. Serving model locally via webservice
+## 4. Serving model locally via flask webservice
 Run [predict.py](./predict.py)

 It will run prediction as websrive at url: http://localhost:9696/predict